Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 You ignore the Loading property of crossbows.

 **Firing in Melee**
-Being within 5 feet of an enemy doesn't impose Disadvantage on your attack rolls with crossbows.
+Being within 5 feet of an enemy doesn't impose :d20-disadv: Disadvantage on your attack rolls with crossbows.

 **Dual Wielding**
-When you make the extra attack of the Light weapon property, you can add your Ability Modifier to the damage of the extra attack if that attack is with a crossbow that has the Light property.
+When you make the extra attack of the :weapon-prop-light: Light property, you can add your ability modifier to the damage of the extra attack if that attack is with a crossbow that has the :weapon-prop-light: Light property and you aren't already adding that modifier to the damage.

 ---